marieeliselat/McGill/Comp 370/HW02/database_setup.md

 GRANT ALL PRIVILEGES ON comp370_test.* TO 'comp370'@'%';

 __#Update Security Group Rules to allow port 6002 traffic through__
-	#Add Inbound rule in the Security Group of the EC2 instance (Type: Custom TCP,
-	Protocol: TCP, Port Range: 6002, Source: 0.0.0.0/0
+__#Add Inbound rule in the Security Group of the EC2 instance (Type: Custom TCP,Protocol: TCP, Port Range: 6002, Source: 0.0.0.0/0)__